-Where a beneficiary or service provider chooses medicine that costs more than the reference price indicated on the MPL, the beneficiary will pay the difference.
-The MPL does not restrict the beneficiary's choice of medicine - it just limits the price that GEMS will pay for the medicine.
-Ask your pharmacist to supply generic medicine within the MPL where possible, so that you avoid making MPL co-payments.
+Where a beneficiary or service provider chooses medicine that costs more than the reference price indicated on the DRP, the beneficiary will pay the difference.
+The DRP does not restrict the beneficiary's choice of medicine - it just limits the price that GEMS will pay for the medicine.
+Ask your pharmacist to supply medicines generic medicine or advise on a more cost-effective therapeutic equivalent within the DRP where possible, so that you avoid making DRP co-payments.